30 Ways to Make Easy Money in an Hour (or Less!)

 Pick people up

 Uber and Lyft are wildly popular, and something you can turn to your advantage.
 You can work driving for the companies into your own schedule for as much or as little time as you would like.
 While longer rides definitely net more money—especially airport pick-ups and drop-offs—every little bit helps.
 After getting approved through one of the services, all you have to do is drive to start earning.
-Here are 15 financial resolutions that will make you more money in 2019.
+Every extra penny helps, so here are 15 financial resolutions that will make you more money in 2019.

 Sell your hair